The Painted Faces

-The Painted Faces were an American garage rock/psychedelic rock band from Fort Myers, Florida who were active from 1967 through 1969, who were not only popular in Florida but achieved a following outside of their own region by playing regular shows in New York City and elsewhere.
-After disbanding they became practically unknown for a number of years, but since the 1980s, with the reissue their songs on various compilations, they have come to the attention of garage rock and psychedelic devotees.
+The Painted Faces were an American garage and psychedelic rock band from Fort Myers, Florida, who were active from 1967 through 1969, and were not only popular in Florida but achieved a following outside of their own region by playing regular shows in New York City and elsewhere.
+After disbanding they became practically unknown for a number of years.
+But since the 1980s, with the reissue their songs on various compilations, they have come to the attention of garage rock and psychedelic devotees.
 They are known for songs such as "Anxious Color", which Mojo magazine named one of the top 100 psychedelic songs of all time.

 History

 The Painted Faces were formed in 1967 under the original name of the Fifth Dimension.
 Their original lineup consisted of Jack O'Neill (vocals), Jerry Turano (lead guitar), Harry Bragg (drums), John McKinney (rhythm guitar) and Craig Guild (bass).
-Later that year, under this configuration they recorded several demos at Qualicon Studios in Naples, Florida which consisted of a Crown 2- track recorder in a garage, from which their first single, "Things We See" b/w "I Want You" would be selected for release on Qualicon Records in April 1967.
+Later that year, under this configuration, they recorded several demos at Qualicon Studios in Naples, Florida which consisted of a Crown 2- track recorder in a garage, from which their first single, "Things We See" b/w "I Want You" would be selected for release on Qualicon Records in April 1967.
 Before the single was released, Craig Guild departed and John McKinney temporarily switched to bass until a replacement could be found.
 "Things We See" was released in April 1967 on Qualicon Records which was owned by producer Walter Fredrickson, who had close ties with Mike Curb of Sidewalk Productions.